Connor-Miller/loot/docs/adr/0034-sealed-lanes-over-a-shared-store.md

 single-writer holds: **lanes read it; writes refuse from a lane** ("run from the primary").
 Remote changes are rare operator actions.

+> **Amendment (#336, 2026-07-18).** "The harbor serializes" undersold one
+> file: the `pr-map` ledger is written by `loot-first review` and `land` from
+> *any* position, and review never enters the harbor's locked section — a land
+> holding a copy read before sibling reviews wrote their rows rewrote the file
+> and erased them (a classic lost-update, hit live).
+The class stands, but its
+> serialization for this file is now explicit: every ledger write holds
+> `git-mirror/pr-map.lock`, re-reads fresh, applies only its own row
+> add/remove, and replaces the file atomically.
+One writer *at a time*,
+> enforced by a lock rather than by layout — the exception that keeps the
+> rule honest.

 ### A lane is a directory; position is place, not state

 A **lane** is a working directory whose `.loot` is a *directory* (evolving